nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Allows the user to view students and their information which includes:

-- Phone number
+- Contact Number
-- Next of Kin’s number
+- Next of Kin’s Number
 - Address
 - Email
 - Class Date
-- Amount paid
+- Amount Paid
-- Amount owed
+- Amount Owed
-- Additional notes
+- Additional Notes

 Format: `list`